English中文(简体)FrançaisEspañolالعربيةРусскийPortuguês

 • Sensory panels for flavor fade detection

-CUIGUAI’s Lemon Ice seriesmaintained 93% top-note integrity after 12 months under real-world storage.
+CUIGUAI’s Lemon Ice series maintained 93% top-note integrity after 12 months under real-world storage.
 Their berry mint profile retained color, aroma, and taste with no synthetic preservatives.

 7. Case Study: 12-Month Freshness in Citrus Blends